Available 24h

 Description

 Ceramic lamp base.
-A 1950s ceramic vase with a round base, with a cut-out section at the top to transform into a lamp.
-The spiral decoration is embossed and has a turquoise color.
+1950s ceramic vase with a round base, with a cut-out upper part transformed into a lamp.
+The spiral decoration is relief and turquoise in color.
 It is in good condition.

-Elegant antique furniture and accessories can be an excellent idea for interior decoration.
+Elegant antique furniture and accessories can be an excellent idea for interior design.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed to resemble the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
+During this period, mythology and antiquity were also of interest, leading to animal-shaped supports and legs.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
 Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production varied by country, and each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details